parsaiej/parsaiej.github.io/content/about.md

 - What I love about real-time computer graphics is how it forces our hand, as developers, to reconcile the physics of light transport with tight hardware constraints; resulting in clever ideas, and great engineering.

-- I also share some of my amateur technical art projects on my instagram page.
+- I share the results of some of my amateur technical art work on this [instagram](https://www.instagram.com/omnnai/?hl=en) page.

 - In my free time I like to boulder or read.
 My favorite book is William Gaddis' _The Recognitions_.